British Rail Class 421: Final years of operation

-Two units had remained in service until 22 May 2010, 3Cig units nos.
-1497 and 1498, which were used on the Lymington Branch Line.
-These two units were withdrawn from service on 22 May 2010 and replaced by Class 158 Diesel Multiple Units.
-Towards the end of their life, with the increasing use of newer trains which were equipped with sliding or plug doors, these trains were known commonly as "slam-door trains".
-1497 was initially preserved at The Mid Norfolk Railway, now on the Lavender Line and 1498 preserved on the Epping Ongar Railway until sold and exported to Ireland.
-The latter has had an extra carriage added to restore its original 4Cig formation.
+Two units had remained in service until 22 May 2010; 3-CIG nos.
+1497 and 1498, which were used on the Lymington branch line.
+These two trains were withdrawn from service on 22 May 2010 and replaced by diesel multiple units (DMUs).

+Towards the end of their working lives, with the increasing use of newer trains which were equipped with sliding or plug doors, these were known commonly as slam-door trains.
+No. 1497 was initially preserved at the Mid-Norfolk Railway and later transferred to the Lavender Line and 1498 preserved on the Epping Ongar Railway until it was sold and exported to Ireland.
+The latter has had an extra carriage added to restore its original 4-CIG formation.

-After rail privatisation in the mid-1990s the different divisions of British Rail were divided up into different franchises.
-The three former SR division – South-Eastern, South Central and South-Western – all operated 4Cig units, and are dealt with separately here.
+After the privatisation of British Rail in the mid-1990s, the different divisions of British Rail were divided up into different franchises; the three former SR divisions (Note: South Eastern, South Central and South Western.) all operated 4-CIGs.

 South Eastern Trains

-South Eastern Trains (SET) operated a small fleet of three 'Phase 1' and 22 'Phase 2' 4Cig units.
+South Eastern Trains (SET) operated a small fleet of three 'Phase 1' and 22 'Phase 2' 4-CIGs.
 The franchise was originally operated by Connex South Eastern.

-All but one of the 'Phase 2' units continued to carry the obsolete Network SouthEast livery.
-One unit, no. 1870, was repainted into Connex South Eastern yellow and white.
-The three 'Phase 1' units were painted in white undercoat livery, since their use was originally only supposed to be short-term.
-However, despite this, the units remained in traffic for seven more years, from 1997 to 2004.
-They were popularly known as "Ghosts" by rail enthusiasts.
+All but one of the 'Phase 2' trains continued to carry the Network SouthEast livery, which was obsolete by then.
+No. 1870 was repainted into Connex South Eastern yellow and white.
+The three 'Phase 1' units were painted in white undercoat livery, since their use was originally only supposed to be short-term; however, despite this, they remained in traffic for seven more years from 1997 to 2004.
+They were popularly known as Ghosts by rail enthusiasts.

-From 2003 units started to be withdrawn, having been replaced by the second batch of the new "Electrostar" units.
-The three 'Phase 1' units had gone by mid-2004.
-The final unit, no. 1843, lingered on for several months longer than its classmates, eventually being withdrawn in mid-November 2004.
-All the SET units have been scrapped.
+From 2003, these trains started to be withdrawn, having been replaced by the second batch of the new Class 375 Electrostars.
+The three 'Phase 1' units had gone by mid-2004; the final train was no. 1843, which lingered on for several months longer than its classmates, eventually being withdrawn in mid-November 2004.
+All of SET's units have been scrapped.